avgator/avstudio-docs/docs/documentation/4-working-with-projects/4-4-page-properties/4-4-5-elements/4-4-5-1-button/4-4-5-1-button.md

 - Use consistent padding and class naming to manage appearance across devices.
 - Add visibility rules to customize UI behavior across page states or roles.

----

-In the next element guide, we’ll cover the `Label` element.